Iceland 5-Day Road Trip

 Scandinavian Flair

-Reykjavik was an interesting city to visit and has an unmistakable Scandinavian flair.
-The city feels remote and yet modern at the same time.
-We primarily came to Iceland to explore the vast landscapes but Reykjavik was an enjoyable experience.
+Reykjavik was an interesting city to visit.
+It has an unmistakable Scandinavian flair and feels remote yet modern.
+We primarily came to Iceland to explore the vast landscapes, but Reykjavik was an enjoyable experience.

-To keep our costs in check we shopped at the local grocery store and cooked our meals in the common kitchen in our Airbnb.
+To keep our costs low, we shopped at the local grocery store and cooked our meals in the common kitchen of our Airbnb.

-I think we may have discussed the challenges of getting coffee while on the road in the blog from time to time.
+We may have discussed the challenges of getting coffee while on the road in the blog occasionally.
 Although promised, there was no coffee to be found in the Airbnb.
-There was however a sign promising free coffee at the neighborhood coffee shop.
+However, there was a sign promising free coffee at the neighborhood coffee shop.

 Great views of Reykjavik from Hallgrímskirkja

-At the coffee shop, which did not open till 9 am, they had never heard of it but served us a much-needed cup all the same.
+At the coffee shop, which did not open until 9 a.m., they had never heard of it but served us a much-needed cup, nonetheless.

-Great service and we decided to go back the following day and this time gladly paid for our coffees.
-Maybe someone was playing a prank with the sign at the Airbnb.
+Great service.
+We decided to go back the following day and, this time, gladly paid for our coffees.
+Maybe someone was playing a prank with the Airbnb sign.

 Reykjavik City Tour

-We spent a morning in the city center and parked by Hallgrímskirkja, the iconic 74.5-meter tall church.
-We arrived as it opened and after a very short wait toured the clock tower and snapped a few views photos and then ventured into the quaint and cozy streets.
+We spent a morning in the city center and parked by Hallgrímskirkja, the iconic 74.5-meter-tall church.
+We arrived as it opened, and after a very short wait, we toured the clock tower, snapped a few photos, and then ventured into the quaint and cozy streets.

-The center of Reykjavik is quite touristy with dozens of gift shops featuring countless Icelandic wool sweaters.
-It was very tempting but we resisted.
+The center of Reykjavik is quite touristy, with dozens of gift shops selling countless Icelandic wool sweaters.
+It was very tempting, but we resisted.

 We warmed ourselves in a nice coffee shop but did not spend more than a couple of hours in the city.
-We had to get back for our 3 pm time slot at the Blue Lagoon.
+We had to return for our 3 pm time slot at the Blue Lagoon.

 The clock tower of Hallgrímskirkja in central Reykjavik, Iceland